 "White cabinets with white countertops and white subway tile is the easy way out when it comes to kitchen design," Humphrey notes.
 "I love going bold in a kitchen with a high contrast palette."

 "Design TV shows have been hitting us over the head with the 'modern farmhouse' trend, which has become a kitchen cliché," Humphrey adds.
 "If you live on an actual farm and want to add some modern touches, then, by all means, go for it.
 But suburban kitchens decked out in shiplap and a faux-rustic style have got to go."

 "I think it's cooler and more casual to mix it up a bit," he says.
 "If you have a polished nickel sink faucet, there's no rule that you can't mix in brass cabinet knobs."

 Lots of color.

 "Cabinets look great when they're painted dark, like navy blue, charcoal gray, and even olive green," he says.
-"You can layer in the contrast with black countertops and a light backsplash.
-Or, go tone-on-tone with light gray cabinets and a matching wall color."
+"You can layer in contrast with black countertops and a light backsplash.
+Or, go tone-on-tone with light gray cabinets and matching wall color."

 A choice between "modern" or "farmhouse."